Skip to Content

 russia provodnitsa train

-If you’re one of those people who associate Buddhism with East and South-East Asia, you’ll be in for a surprise.
-You will see Buddhist monk coming out from Russian cottages, sometimes even boarding the train…
+If you’re one of those people who associate Buddhism with East and Southeast Asia, you’ll be in for a surprise.
+You will see Buddhist monks coming out from Russian cottages, sometimes even boarding the train…

 It was the next day when we reached the far east of Russia.
 It was incredible; we started off in Moscow, right next to Europe and we were only a couple of hundred miles away from Japan, and even closer to North Korea and China.
 I know it took a week but it felt like the journey lasted really short.
 Eventually, we reached Vladivostok, an elegant city that was forbidden fruit for tourists until 1990 and the fall of the Soviet Union.

-The world’s greatest train journey came to the end.
-In summary, it was an amazing experience with a lot of breathtaking sights and I would recommend everyone to put this journey on the top of your bucket list.
+The world’s greatest train journey came to an end.
+In summary, it was an amazing experience with a lot of breathtaking sights and I would recommend everyone to put this journey on the top of their bucket list.
 Finally, I will try to summarize the top highlights along the Trans-Siberian Line.

 Related: the best things to do in Sochi